 Again, who benefits?
 The most obvious beneficiary of the underwear bomber is the corporation that manufactures the full body scanners that show people as if they are naked.
 Obviously, the machines were already produced and awaiting a contract.
 Without the underwear bomber and the hype and fear the media generated over the new threat, it is unlikely the government could have succeeded with such massive violation of personal privacy.

 Everyjoe.com: Two ways to boycott consumer culture (don’t forget when we were extricating ourselves from England in the Revolutionary days, people would forgo painting their houses because the paint was British.
-Refusing new/temporary stuff, reusing old/sturdy stuff, repurposing, and recycling are the most revolutionary things you can do)
+Refusing new/temporary stuff, reusing old/sturdy stuff, repurposing, and recycling are among the most revolutionary things you can do)

 Grandma’s Superhero Therapy – 18 photos (Please look.
 GUARANTEED to make you happy)